Internships

 Organizations may also seek applicants with majors related to their mission or position.

-The honors program is able to support students pursuing the above experiences with Honors Opportunity Awards (HOAs) designated for nonprofit internships.
+The honors program is able to provide students pursuing the above experiences with Honors Opportunity Awards (HOAs) designated for nonprofit internships.
 Some additional compensation-related considerations:

 - All scholarships are awarded through the University of Kansas Awards & Scholarships Hub.
 In order to receive the scholarship associated with these internships, you must complete the general application within this portal before submitting your internship application.